RSRef Real space refinement: atomic structure vs. map

 -h, --help show this help message and exit

--B FLOAT, --B_factor=FLOAT
+-B FLOAT, --B_factor FLOAT

 Atomic B-factor (default: 10.0).

-Atom type (default: C).
+-a TYPE, --atom TYPE Atom type (def.: C).

-randomize | r
+randomize

 Randomize coordinates (with normal error distributions).